nils-soderman/vscode-motionbuilder-utils/README.md

 > [!WARNING]
-> This repository has been moved to: https://codeberg.org/nils-soderman/vscode-motionbuilder-python
+> This repository has moved to: https://codeberg.org/nils-soderman/vscode-motionbuilder-python
 > Please visit the new repository for the latest updates, to report issues or to contribute.

 # MotionBuilder Utils (Visual Studio Code)